veropetit/PHYS633-F2024/Book/CourseInformation/CourseGoals.md

 "What can this possibly mean?"
 I hear you say.
 Let me give a more specific example.
 In a traditional physics course about fundamental concepts, we would together learn about, say, conservation of angular momentum.
 We would learn how to apply this fundamental concept to a lot of different situations, and I can invent a million type of problem for you to solve to demonstrate that you can apply conservtion of anguar momentum.
 This would lend itself well to a traditional Exam/homework or a specification grading course structure.

 As you will soon see in this course, there are not many different ways to build a star.
-At least for the most fundamental principle and equations that will dictate their structures.
-Therefore it is not like I can invent new "problems" to assess whether students have fullfill the scientific learning goals.
+At a fundamental level, stellar physics is dominated by specific things like gravity, hydrostatic equilibrium, etc. Therefore it is not like I can invent new "problems" to assess whether students have fullfill the scientific learning goals.

 This is why the work that you will be doing in this course (and the associated assements) are focused on explaining processes.
 As you will see in the next section, most of the work will be in the form of mini-reports (called the Notebooks) that together will form a complete portfolio.